 We prefer to receive applications online via the Durham University Vacancies Site. https://www.dur.ac.uk/jobs/.
 As part of the application process, you should provide details of 3 (preferably academic/research) referees and the details of your current line manager so that we may seek an employment reference.

 Applications are particularly welcome from women and black and minority ethnic candidates, who are under-represented in academic posts in the University.

 All applicants are asked to submit:

 - A CV

-- Covering letter which details your experience, strengths and potential in the essential and desirable requirements set out above;
+- Covering letter which details your experience, strengths and potential in the requirements set out above;

-- A PhD (or be close to submission) in evolutionary anthropology or psychology, or a related subject, with a clear focus on cognition.
+- A PhD (or be close to submission) in Social Anthropology, Sociology, Human Geography or a field related to environmental governance and planning

 - Demonstrable ability to write material of a quality commensurate with publication in highly-ranked journals.